v1ab1/project-belovo/README.md

 ## Backend (optional)

-If you want to enable the function of sending a letter to a soldier in the mail on page 11 then
+If you want to enable the function of sending a letter to a soldier in the email on page 11 then:

-Download backend server from
+download backend server from
 ### `https://github.com/v1ab1/project-belovo-backend`

-Open app.js and write email data
+open app.js and write email data

-Open terminal in server directory and write
+open terminal in server directory and write

 ### `node start:dev`